aspose-ocr/Aspose.OCR-API-References/english/java/com.aspose.ocr.models/ocrtablepage/_index.md

 public class OCRTablePage
 ```

-Represents one page with recognized tabular data.
+Represents structured table data for the entire OCR document's page.

-Each page stores the list of table rows detected on that page.
-If no table is detected, the \#rows.rows list will be empty.
+This object aggregates all recognized tables across one processed page.
+Each page may contain one or more detected tables, represented as [OCRTable](../../com.aspose.ocr.models/ocrtable/) entries.
 ## Constructors

 | Constructor | Description |